Ramadan: Mohammed VI Foundation support Muslims with food items

-The Ghana Branch of the King Mohammed VI Foundation for African Oulama has distributed food items to the Muslim community in the Kanda locality in Accra.
+King Mohammed VI Foundation for African Oulama - Ghana Branch has distributed food items to the Muslim community in the Kanda locality in Accra.

 The distribution was to support Muslims in the observation of the Holy month of Ramadan, as done every year by the King Mohammed VI of Morocco through the Ghana Branch of the foundation.